grantcarthew/node-scalable-blob-store/README.md

 ### `createWriteStream()`

-__Returns__: `JSON Object` containing the child path to the file within the blob store root and a writable file stream.
+__Returns__: `object` containing the child path to the file within the blob store root and a writable file stream.

 Returned Object using CUID as the idType: